Shaltzoldyk/media-biz-internal-project/README.md

 Off-the-shelf CRMs are built for sales teams.
 They assume a generic B2B pipeline: lead → demo → proposal → close.
 A media business running brand partnerships and recurring post-production clients doesn't map cleanly onto that.
 The stages are different, the signals that matter are different, and the revenue model (a mix of one-off sponsorships and monthly retainers) requires different alerting logic entirely.

-This is a CRM built around the actual workflow — not adapted to fit one.
+This is a CRM built around the actual workflow, not adapted to fit one.

 ---